01 of 08

 Recessed Lighting Make Small Spaces Appear Bigger

 Recessed ceiling light fixtures enhance small spaces without taking up precious floor or vertical space.
-However, layering your lighting will let you add brightness and style where you want it.
+However, layering your lighting will let you add brightness and style to where you want it.

 As shown here, an oversized pendant shade gives this tiny living room a beautiful focal point while illuminating the coffee table.
 The floor lamp on the right is for reading.
 The two small table lamps in the middle provide this tiny room with a diffused decorative light.